How Does Tax Loss Harvesting Work

-We discussed tax-loss harvesting in-depth in a recent podcast episode.
+We discussed tax-loss harvesting in-depth in a somewhat-recent podcast episode.
 I encourage you to subscribe to Financial Clarity for Doctors and listen to it.
 Today we will walk through a tax-loss harvesting guide and discuss the pros and cons of tax-loss harvesting to help you answer the question, “Is tax-loss harvesting worth it?”

 What is Tax-Loss Harvesting?